apache/jackrabbit-oak/oak-run/README.md

 in the `org.apache.jackrabbit.oak.scalability` package.
 To implement the test benchmarks, it is required to extend the `ScalabilityBenchmark` abstract class and implement the `execute()` method.
+In addition, the methods `beforeExecute()` and `afterExecute()` can overridden to do processing before and after the benchmark executes.

 The best way to implement the `ScalabilitySuite` interface is to extend the `ScalabilityAbstractSuite` base class that takes care of most of the benchmarking